LDAP Injection

 The Attack Mechanism

-LDAP queries typically follow this structure:
+LDAP queries follow a structured format:

 (&(attribute=value)(objectClass=user))